charlie-labs/format-for/README.md

 - Headings are printed as bold lines
 - The nested `+++` section is rendered as a bold summary followed by an indented quote block
 - The table renders as a fenced code block
-- Warnings printed for this input: `Slack: flattened list depth > 2`, `Slack: table downgraded to code block`, `Slack: HTML stripped`
+- Warnings printed for this excerpt: `Slack: table downgraded to code block`

 </details>